 Rather than add users manually one at a time, admins can add many users in a bulk import.
 To do this, you create a CSV (comma separated values) file that contains the user's data.
 Aside from the essential user data, such as email address and phone number, you can set user roles, define an agent's privileges, and add users to an organization.
 You can use bulk import to either add new users or update existing ones.
 Bulk import via a CSV file only works for Support users and roles.

 You must be an administrator to bulk import users and organizations.
-If you are using a trial account, you cannot bulk import users.

 Limitations of bulk importing users and organizations